Alpine Tips

 Thanks for your support!

-A series of quick tips on best practices.
-Most have links to my detailed articles if you want to learn more.
-This post covers: anchor hooks, extending a quickdraw, using a rebelay to protect a fixed rope, “alpine equalization” with cams, cautions on block leading, “casting” your rappel rope, and how anchor hardware can twist your rope.
+A series of quick tips on best practices, with links to my detailed articles.
+This post covers: anchor hooks, extending a quickdraw, using a rebelay to protect a fixed rope, “alpine equalization” with cams, and how anchor hardware can twist your rope.
+(Premium Members can read all of ‘em.)

 Premium Members can read the entire article here: